Azure/azure-sdk-for-java/sdk/keyvault/azure-security-keyvault-keys/README.md

 ### List Keys

-List the keys in the key vault by calling `listKeys`.
+List the keys in the key vault by calling `listPropertiesOfKeys`.
 ```java
 // List operations don't return the keys with key material information.
 So, for each returned key we call getKey to get the key with its key material information.
 for (KeyProperties keyProperties : keyClient.listPropertiesOfKeys()) {